Marjorie Lawrence: Career

 During a performance in 1941 in Mexico, Lawrence found herself unable to stand—she had polio.
 She undertook the Sister Kenny treatment of muscle stimulation for paralysis in both legs.
 She returned to the stage 18 months later, performing in a chair, reclining or on a special platform; although hampered by her lack of mobility, she continued to perform until 1952.
 In 1944, during World War II, she performed in charity concerts to entertain troops in Australia, seated in a chair.
-A performance as Amneris in Giuseppe Verdi's Aida in Paris in 1946 was well received as were concert appearances of Richard Strauss's Elektra in December 1947 with the Chicago Symphony Orchestra and Artur Rodzinski, but Lawrence left the stage, and instead began to work as a teacher.
+A performance as Amneris in Giuseppe Verdi's Aida in Paris in 1946 was well received as were concert appearances of Richard Strauss's Elektra in December 1947 with the Chicago Symphony Orchestra and Artur Rodziński, but Lawrence left the stage, and instead began to work as a teacher.
 She retired to her ranch, Harmony Hills, in Hot Springs, Arkansas where she taught international students.
 She later accepted students from the University of Arkansas at Little Rock from the late 1970s until her death in 1979.

 Although best known for her Wagnerian interpretations, Lawrence sang a range of other works, including Salome and Georges Bizet's Carmen.
 She made a number of excellent recordings, mainly of works by Wagner.
 She received many good reviews throughout her career.
 She had a solid career in France, Mexico, Australia and throughout South America, as well as the US.
 However, she was unable to build a substantial career in other parts of the world due to World War II, when her voice was prime.
 In 1946 she was awarded the cross of the Légion d'honneur for her work in France.

 In 1949, Lawrence wrote her autobiography Interrupted Melody; by February 1950, Hollywood was interested in making a film and Lawrence indicated "If a film is made I will do the singing".
 In 1955, Metro-Goldwyn-Mayer released the film version, Interrupted Melody, starring Eleanor Parker as Lawrence; Parker loved opera and learned to sing all of the arias, although her singing was later dubbed in by soprano Eileen Farrell.
 Lawrence criticised the film as being untrue to her life.